mozilla/ichnaea/docs/index.rst

 License
 =======

-The ``mozilla-ichnaea`` source code is offered under the Apache License 2.0.
+The ``ichnaea`` source code is offered under the Apache License 2.0.